 Hoist Finance primarily purchases portfolios under spot agreements (i.e., one-off transactions), pursuant to which portfolios of claims are purchased in one transaction upon payment.
+In the years ended 2015, 2014 and 2013, debt purchased under spot agreements represented 83%, 87% and 93%, respectively, of the total amount spent on portfolio purchases.
 To a lesser extent, Hoist Finance purchases portfolios under forward flow agreements, pursuant to which claims are bought at a pre-defined price or price range for a given volume from a debt originator on an on-going basis.
 The majority of debt portfolios for sale are currently offered to the market through competitive auction processes.
 The major debt originators typically have a panel of trusted debt purchasers to whom they offer the opportunity of participating in an auction.
 During the debt purchase process, Hoist Finance involves a team which, depending on the size of the transaction, includes a combination of country level management, local collection operations, its group-level investment team and senior executive management.

-Hoist Finance purchases several categories of loans: "garage" claims are loans that are five years or more in default and that are fully written off; tertiary claims are loans that are between two and five years in default; secondary claims are loans that are between nine months and two years in default; primary claims are loans that are between three and nine months in default; fresh claims are loans that are between 1 day and 3 months in default and; payers are loans of any age that have a recent history of continuous payments.
+Hoist Finance purchases several categories of loans: "garage" claims are loans that are five years or more in default and that are fully written off; tertiary claims are loans that are between two and five years in default; secondary claims are loans that are between nine months and two years in default; primary claims are loans that are between 1 day and 3 months in default and; payers are loans of any age that have a recent history of continuous payments.
 Hoist Finance also selectively purchases performing and secured consumer loans in certain jurisdictions as well as claims from small-and medium-sized enterprises (SMEs).
 Performing, secured and higher quality loans (e.g., fresher claims and payers) are generally sold at a lower discount than old NPLs as they entail increased predictability and lower cost to collect.
 Hoist Finance selectively purchases and collects on such loans in certain jurisdictions where it is found profitable, such as Germany and the United Kingdom.
-The table below sets forth each claim type as a percentage of total carrying value as of 31 December 2017, 2016 and 2015.
+The table below sets forth each claim type as a percentage of total carrying value as of 31 December 2015, 2014 and 2013.

 As of 31 December (2)

-2017 2016 2015
+2015 2015 2014

 (%)

-Tertiary 56 (3) 56 (3) 45
+Garage and tertiary 45 55 53

-Secondary 17 23 20
+Secondary 20 16 19

-Primary (1) 16 12 8
+Primary (1) 8 13 8

-Payers 11 8 27
+Payers 27 17 20

 Total 100 100 100